 - MOTU AVB, Thunderbolt, and USB interfaces.

 - RME AVB and USB interfaces.

-- Focusrite USB interfaces.
+- PreSonus Thunderbolt and USB interfaces.

 - M-Audio USB interfaces.

-- PreSonus Thunderbolt and USB interfaces.

 (Not all PCs support AVB natively, but the RME Digiface AVB interface allows AVB audio interfaces indirectly to connect via a PCs' USB 3 port.
 Likewise, not all PCs have Thunderbolt ports, but PC Thunderbolt cards and adapters are available.
 Please check with the maker of your audio interface and PC to ensure compatibility.)